-The most successful doctors and clinics in America today are rejuvenating and enhancing their marketing efforts using patient testimonials as part of a patient-first marketing plan.
+The most successful doctors and clinics in America today are rejuvenating and enhancing their marketing efforts using patient testimonials as part of a patient-focused marketing plan.

 Patient testimonials propel customer engagement, increase potential patient interest and commitment, and significantly boost search rankings on search engines like Google and Bing.

 If you have patients raving about how much they love your practice, or telling everyone they know how you helped them live a better, healthier life, then marketing with patient testimonials can help take your practice to the next level.